 The mountainous landscape offers nature lovers the opportunity to hike through unspoiled forests of wild beauty.
-All these, and much more can be seen in historical Maramures, roughly 60 kilometers from Baia Mare.
+All these and much more can be seen in historical Maramures, roughly 60 kilometers from Baia Mare.
 Outdoors enthusiasts can spend an exciting day rock climbing, hiking, rafting, or biking.
 The hills around Baia Mare are crisscrossed with biking trails and hiking trails are clearly marked.

-Baia Mare is home to several museums that exhibit ancient objects, documents, and other historic artifacts that are a testimony for the long Romanian presence in the area, the mastery of the local folk craftsmen, and the culture of the places.
+Baia Mare is home to several museums that exhibit ancient objects, documents, and other historic artefacts that are a testimony for the long Romanian presence in the area, the mastery of the local folk craftsmen, and the culture of the places.

-The Art Museum, housed in a 17th century building, exhibits works of artists from the local school of painting, but also important works from artists elsewhere.
+The Art Museum, housed in a 17th-century building, exhibits works of artists from the local school of painting, but also important works from artists elsewhere.
 Also worth a visit is the Mineralogy Museum, the biggest and richest of its kind in Romania, found in the modern area of the city, on Traian Boulevard.
 The museum owns a vast collection of over 16,000 crystals, ore samples, and gems collected from the mines in Maramures County, many of which are unique in the world.